tiffanylin0419/RISC-Game/git_quick_reference.md

 ## push wrong file or branch
-you need to roll back with ``` git reset --soft COMMIT_HASH_TO_ROLL_BACK``` then you can push it to recover
+you need to roll back with ``` git reset --soft COMMIT_HASH_TO_ROLL_BACK```

+then you can push it to recover the branch

 ## Merge
-to do
+After you finished your work on a feature branch, you can create a merge request for testing